alphagov/cdn-acceptance-tests/README.md

 ## Mock CDN virtual machine

-You can use the included Vagrant VM, which runs Nginx and Varnish, to mock CDN behaviour.
-This can be useful when developing new tests or functionality when working offline or in parallel to someone else.
+You can develop new tests against a Vagrant VM which uses Varnish to simulate a CDN.
+Nginx and stunnel are used to terminate/initiate TLS and inject headers.

 It is unlikely that *all* tests will run successfully.
 If you want a particular test to pass you may need to modify the Nginx or Varnish configs